sooriyaarachchi/pybites.github.io-src/content/faster_python.md

 ## 1. Know the basic data structures

 As already mentioned [here](http://pybit.es/collections-deque.html) dicts and sets use hash tables so have O(1) lookup performance.
-Good reference: [TimeComplexity](https://wiki.python.org/moin/TimeComplexity) for the main data types.
+As the [The Hitchhiker's Guide](http://docs.python-guide.org/en/latest/writing/style/) states:

+> ... it is often a good idea to use sets or dictionaries instead of lists in cases where:
+>
+> * The collection will contain a large number of items
+> * You will be repeatedly searching for items in the collection
+> * You do not have duplicate items.

+For a performance cheat sheet for al the main data types refer to [TimeComplexity](https://wiki.python.org/moin/TimeComplexity).
+For a nice, accessible and visual book on algorithms see [here](http://pybit.es/grokking_algorithms.html).

 Update: in the first iteration of this article I did a 'value in set(list)' but this is actually expensive because you have to do the list-to-set cast.
 The suggested set(a) & set(b) instead of double-for-loop has this same problem.
 Thanks for pointing this out [on Reddit](https://redd.it/5vapzt).
+There were some more comments there which I will update in this article for completeness and correctness.

 ## 2. Reduce memory footprint